 The Alternate Ending has Yukio giving Logan a more realistic version of his classic yellow and brown and yellow costume from the comics.
 Complete with a mask!

 Mariko holding two of Wolverine's claws at the end could be an X-23 reference.

 Probably not intentional, but look at Logan's train-lunge.
 With the black trenchcoat, it's pretty reminiscent of Victor Creed's action scenes from X-Men Origins: Wolverine.

 Played straight.
 Wolverine wears street clothes instead of his costume from the previous films, as he is no longer a member of the X-Men, though the Silver Samurai wears a suit of Powered Armor resembling his comic book costume.

 In a deleted alternate ending, we see Wolverine opening a suitcase he's been given and finding there... his classic comic book suit.
 After the events of X-Men: Days of Future Past, though, we might never see him wear that costume.

 Poisoned Weapons: Some moronic hunters attack a bear with illegal poisoned arrows.
 The bear kills several of them and escapes, but is left in agony.
 After Wolverine gives it a Mercy Kill, he angrily confronts the remaining hunters and stabs one of them with one of the arrows.
 Later, Wolverine is attacked by several ninjas with poisoned arrows.

-Poisonous Person: Viper’s mutant power renders her immune to all viruses and toxins, but she's able to secrete them with her fingernails and tongue.
+Poisonous Person: Viper's mutant power renders her immune to all viruses and toxins, and she's able to secrete them with her tongue.